MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/fsrm/generate-reports-on-demand.md

 # Generate reports on demand

->

 You can generate reports on demand using the **File Server Resource Manager** (FSRM).
 With these reports, you can analyze the different aspects of current disk usage on the server.
 Current data is gathered before the reports are generated.

-When you generate reports on demand, the reports are saved in a default location unless specified in **FSRM > Action > Configure Options > Report Locations**.
+When you generate reports on demand, reports are saved to a default location unless otherwise specified in **FSRM > Action > Configure Options > Report Locations**.
 No report task is created for later use.
 You can view the reports immediately after they're generated or e-mail the reports to a group of administrators.
+If an administrator decides to change the default locations where reports are generated it's crucial to secure any new Universal Naming Convention (UNC) path with access limited to authorized users.
+Secured access helps to ensure paths are configured to prevent exploitation.

 > [!NOTE]
 > If you choose to open the reports immediately, you must wait while the reports are generated.
 Processing time varies depending on the types of reports and the scope of the data.